 Jeff Sutherland recalls of an interesting example in a start-up in North Carolina.

-There is an internal problem for some teams.
+Jeff Sutherland suggests there is an internal problem for some…

 Jeff Sutherland suggests you want dynamic tension.